 Oklahoma has played host to a variety of Hollywood films - heart-wrenching dramas, zany comedies and high impact thrillers have all been filmed here.
 Whether you’re a cinema buff or just catch the occasional flick, you’ll have fun exploring these filming locations in the Sooner State.Learn More

 Oklahoma City National Memorial & Museum

-The Outdoor Symbolic Memorial includes the Field of Empty Chairs with each chair honoring one of the 168 people who were killed, the monumental bronze-clad Gates of Time, a shallow 318 foot long reflecting pool, the promontory and Survivor Tree, Rescuers Orchard and a special area for children.
-The Memorial Grounds are open 24 hours a day, seven days a week.
+The Outdoor Symbolic Memorial includes the Field of Empty Chairs with chairs honoring each of the 168 people who were killed, the monumental bronze-clad Gates of Time, a 318-foot long reflecting pool, the Survivor Tree, Rescuers Orchard and a special area for children.

 The experiential Memorial Museum tells the story of the April 19, 1995, bombing of the Alfred P. Murrah Federal Building.
 Visitors hear the only-known recording of the explosion, see the chaos and devastation immediately following the bombing, and learn from family members in their own words, about recovery and rebuilding.
 Powerful videos, touch-screen interactive displays, artifacts, and touching stories all combine to create a powerful and unforgettable experience.
 The Museum also houses an extensive research section as well as an archive reading room.

 Military (with ID): $12

 Children 5 & under: FREE While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.